Disney Port Orleans Riverside Resort Review

 Port Orleans Riverside Resort Rooms

-Port Orleans Riverside Resort Princess Royal Rooms
+Port Orleans Riverside Princess Royal Rooms

 Taking extra attention to detail and offering prime locations within the resort to get to and from everything easily.
 Complete with gilded swirls throughout the decor, and Magical lamp gold faucets.
 Tassels on the tapestry curtains and princess portraits on the wall make these rooms every princess’s dream.
 While the upcharge for these rooms may not warrant choosing this over Disney’s Boardwalk Inn or Animal Kingdom Lodge, if you’re traveling with children, this room is a great way to add more Disney to a resort that isn’t covered in Disney IP.